 By the end of the next school year, I had transferred to another school district to teach.
 My son was able to transfer to a school within that district, a school that taught reading/language arts using phonics.

-Unfortunately, this story discloses some of the problems that plagued Georgia’s public schools.
-They are:
+Unfortunately, this story discloses some of the problems that plague many schools: public, private, etc. They are:

 1) Low standards and low expectations

 2) Grade inflation